gatsbyjs/gatsby-source-wordpress-experimental/docs/tutorials/transforming-data.md

+**This page has moved to the [Gatsby monorepo!](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-wordpress/docs/tutorials/transforming-data.md)**

+Hi there! 👋 thank you so much for being a beta/alpha tester of this plugin!
+You've helped us bring a much more stable WordPress integration to Gatsby and we're very thankful for that!

+We've shipped this plugin as `gatsby-source-wordpress@4.0.0`.
+`gatsby-source-wordpress-experimental` is now deprecated.
+Please upgrade by npm/yarn installing the latest version of the stable plugin and updating your gatsby-config.js to include the stable plugin name.

+We've chosen this point to release this plugin as a stable release not because there are no bugs (all software has some bugs), but because this plugin is far more stable than the last major version of `gatsby-source-wordpress`.

+Note that we will continue fixing Github issues you've opened in the -experimental repo - those are not forgotten and will be transferred to the Gatsby monorepo.

+Thank you! 💜

 # Transforming Data

 There are some cases where you may want to modify data as it's fetched from WPGraphQL but before it's stored in Gatsby.
 This source plugin does that quite a bit itself for html transformations and image processing.
 Because it's such a common need for implementing advanced use cases like automatic image optimization and building transformer plugins, we have a built in API for this (`options.type.[typename].beforeChangeNode`).
 This API is called before any node is created, updated, or deleted.